neomutt/neomutt.github.io/_dev/coding-style.md

 - special characters should be in UTF-8.
 If you find remnants from the times when this was an ISO-8859-1 source code tree, please feel free to fix them.

-### Global and non-global functions

-- global functions should have the prefix "mutt\_".
-All other functions should be declared "static".

 ## Guidelines <a class="offset" id="guidelines"></a>